Seattle Children's Craniofacial Team

 Our nutritionists work closely with the family, their primary physician, and their craniofacial pediatrician to develop feeding plans, monitor calorie intake and track weight gain.

-- Cam Lanier, RD, CD
+- Cam Lanier, RDN, CD

 Our occupational and physical therapists perform a wide range of assessments including feeding evaluations, developmental assessments, physical therapy and positioning advice.